kitzeslab/sd-transfer/README.md

 # Installation and Basic Info:

 On the Github webpage for this script, copy the git URL using the green *Clone or Download* button.
-Then, in Terminal, navigate to the location in your filesystem where you'd like the script to be saved and run "git clone \[copied url\]".
-Once the download is complete, you can run the script by typing "python sd-transfer.py " followed by the flags and arguments indicating what exactly you want it to do and where you want the data to be saved.
-In the **Usage** section below, optional inputs are shown in brackets.
-See examples below for specific commands to run for different results.
-Run "python sd-transfer.py -h" to get a printout of the **Usage** section to the command-line as a reminder.
+Then, in Terminal, navigate to the location in your filesystem where you'd like the script to be saved and run ```git clone \[paste URL\]```.
+If you get a git error along the lines of *"The command-line developer tools need to be installed"*, follow the instructions printed with that error to get the tools installed on your computer.
+Once the download is complete, navigate into the folder that was just created (```cd sd-transfer```), then you can run the script by running the command ```python sd-transfer.py ..``` with the flags and arguments indicating what exactly you want it to do and where you want the data to be saved.
+In the **Usage** section below, optional inputs are shown in brackets - but you need to at least specify a prefix so the program knows what cards to read from and either a local or Globus transfer flag with a destination folder name (```-l [name]``` or ```-g```).
+See the **Examples** section below for specific commands to run for various results.
+Run "python sd-transfer.py -h" to get a printout of the **Usage** section to the terminal as a reminder.

-Local usage is as simple as running as specified below with the -l flag.
+Local usage is as simple as running as specified below with the ```-l [folder-name]``` flag.
+If the folder you include doesn't exist yet, it will be created.
+If you just include a folder name, it'll be created in the current directory.
+If you include a path and a name, you can specify the location of where to save the data on your computer (ie ```-l /Users/[you]/Desktop/[folder-name]```).
 See below for Globus setup details, as there are a few changes you need to make in the python code to get synced up with your account.
 Note that this code is designed for use on Mac - some changes are necessary to run on another OS.
 Hope this is useful!

 # Usage
 ```